 A later edition of ‘The Oldie’ (well worth subscribing to btw) featuring Savile scandal on its cover, December 2012.

 You see, The Oldie was:

-* The first publication to state that Newsnight‘s expose centred on underage girls of 14 or 15 (as opposed to the Sunday Mirror‘s ‘schoolgirls’ of indeterminate age).
+* The first publication to state that Newsnight‘s expose centred on underage girls of fourteen or fifteen (as opposed to the Sunday Mirror‘s ‘schoolgirls’ of indeterminate age).

 * It the first to name the school the girls attended (Duncroft); the first to reveal that some of Savile’s abuse allegedly occurred on BBC premises (in 1973-1974 after recordings of the TV show Clunk-Click).

-* The first to divulge that 2 other celebrities had been named to Newsnight as also being guilty of abusing girls with Savile on BBC premises.
+* The first to divulge that two other celebrities had been named to Newsnight as also being guilty of abusing girls with Savile on BBC premises.